MicahElliott/mrswlf/README.md

 - `v` — Happy uncommon experiment that saved a ton of stretching and feels very natural.

-- `j`/`z`/`q`/`x` — Doesn't matter much where you put them.
+- `z`/`q`/`x` — Doesn't matter much where you put them.
 Move them around to your taste, but probaply keep `q` on the left.

 ## Optional Moves

 Most of the low-freq moves aren't super important, statistically.
-I did find that moving `v` was a really good lateral win. `q` just feels better on the left-hand to me since always combined with `u`-vowel.
+I did find that moving `v` was a really good lateral win. `q` just feels better on the left-hand to me since always combined with `u`.
 You might consider a macro to turn `q` into `qu`.
 But I like a plain `q` for other reasons.

-**Big Decision**: I tried moving `wl` and `vx` each to top and bottom (maintaining their column) — the analyzers treat them mostly the same.
+**Big Decision**: I tried moving `wl` and `vx` each to top and bottom (maintaining their order) — the analyzers treat them mostly the same.
 Despite this potentially ruining the Wolf brand `:P` I do like the feel of `vx` on top with `wl` on bottom.
 I did some hand-calculating to conclude that it is indeed better for travel distance to put `l` on the bottom (with `c` and `d` so near and dear).
 And then `w` needs to be next to it.
 But I also like having `x` on the bottom for Emacs reasons.
 And you might want to keep `vxc` on the bottom for copy/cut/paste purposes.
 Maybe try both and decide for yourself.
+It's a bigger deviation from Colemak to have `vx` on bottom, but it's what I'm using now.

 ## Compelling Features

-The scores aren't perfect, but they're better than they first appear.
+The scores are maybe even better than they first appear.
 The SFUs are largely alt-able in easy ways.
 It inherits some quirks from Colemak, but you're used to them.